 We recommend that you create a separate report folder for each of your Insights pages.
-For example, create one report folder called Insights Moderation.
+For example, create one report folder called Insights Members and another called Insights Moderation.

 Insights pages map to report folders in your internal org.
 All the reports included in that folder are displayed in the drop-down menu on the Insights page.
 Adding or removing an Insights report from the report folder in your internal org updates the Insights page in Community Management.